peterajhgraham/Dotfiles/README.md

     width = 50%
     >

-Don't mind the CPU Usage was compiling a browser from AUR 😅
+Don't mind the CPU Usage, I was compiling a browser from AUR.